Faiz0developer/Triweb-Learning/README.md

 closure: Learn deep about closure.
 How closure works, what actually closure is, I get these all knowledge and practice it as well.

 arrow function: Practice arrow function and get to know advantage of arrow function.

+Operators: Assignment, arithmetic, relational i.e. in, instance of, logical, bitwise, conditional, comma.
+Array destructuring: Learn and practice Array destructing.
+Types of expressions and their use: Arithmetic, string, logical, primary(this), left hand side(new, super).
+Learn all these operators and expression.